bitnom/Whonix-Packer/README.md

-# Packer Whonix
+# Whonix Packer

-We explore all the possible containerized, build-described, etc. deployment options for Whonix with the goal of making Whonix deployable in any project.
+We explore containerized, build-described, etc. deployment options for Whonix with the goal of making Whonix deployable in any project.
 The current big challenge is creating a working Whonix Dockerfile.
 Along the way, we're also defining some other deployments via Packer (Which also supports Docker).

 ## Milestones